jtdevops/debridav/example.full/QUICKSTART.md

 # Quickstart for docker compose

-This guide will help you get up and running with DebriDav and the *arr ecosystem.
+This guide will help you get up and running with DebriDav and the *arr ecosystem using the optimized streaming configuration.

 > [!WARNING]
 > This guide is intended as a reference for how to set up DebriDav in a home environment, and is not suitable for